Engine > Valve clearance adjustment on Austin Mini

 Op 05

-Locate converter bellhousing plug
+Locate converter torque converter housing rubber plug

-Locate converter bellhousing plug
+Locate converter torque converter housing rubber plug

-Locate converter bellhousing plug
+Locate converter torque converter housing rubber plug

 Op 06

-The teeth of the starter ring gear can be seen.
+The teeth of the starter motor ring gear can be seen.
 This is what will allow us to turn the crankshaft.

-The teeth of the starter ring gear can be seen.
+The teeth of the starter motor ring gear can be seen.
 This is what will allow us to turn the crankshaft.

 Remove rubber plug